hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 ## Application settings

-This file contains the values you would normally provide in the settings screen, which may be as simple as choosing the demo installation type or as complex as specifying the Postgresql connection string and S3 bucket credentials and parameters.
+This file contains the values you would normally provide in the settings screen, which may be as simple as choosing the demo installation type or as complex as specifying the PostgreSQL connection string and S3 bucket credentials and parameters.
 You need to create this file first since it is referenced in the `ImportSettingsFrom` property in `/etc/replicated.conf`, which will be described below.

 ### Format